This year I turn 30, it's made me think about a few things.

 The great teacher

 Saturn is known as the great teacher (imagine a kind of old fashioned, stern, but fair school teacher).
-In the world of astrology it’s the kind of force that demands a lot, but also pushes us take a hard look at ourselves and try to be the best we can.
+In the world of astrology it’s the kind of force that demands a lot, but also pushes us take a hard look at ourselves so we can try to do the best we can.

 Our late twenties is a time in our lives when we come face to face with reality.
 Perhaps because there are so many societal expectations placed on where we should be and what we should have done with our lives by the time we turn thirty, most of us are forced to look closer at the choices we have made and how we want to spend the next decade.